 At the Canada-U.S. Border

-As such, a vast majority of cross-border Canada shipments are not only through-trailer, but hauled by the same driver.
+This means a vast majority of cross-border Canada shipments are not only through-trailer, but hauled by the same driver.

 Typically, more drivers (and carriers) are involved in a Mexico cross-border shipment.